cstuder/secrethubwarden/README.md

 ## Usage

 1. Create a login vault entry or a secure note in Bitwarden and give it a unique name.
-2. Create a [repository secret](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) in GitHub.
-3. Write a `.secrethubwarden` file in the `.env` format with `GITHUB_SECRET_NAME=bitwarden_vault_entry_name` on each line.
+2. Write a `.secrethubwarden` file in the `.env` format with `GITHUB_SECRET_NAME=bitwarden_vault_entry_name` on each line.
-4. Execute `secrethubwarden` to fetch the secrets from Bitwarden and write them to GitHub.
+3. Execute `secrethubwarden` to fetch the secrets from Bitwarden and write them to GitHub.

 The script will complain if you are not logged in to Bitwarden (`bw login`) or GitHub (`gh auth login`).

+If a GitHub repository secret doesn't exist, it will be created.

 For convenience sake during testing you might want to unlock your Bitwarden vault (`bw unlock`) and store the session key temporarily in your environment (`export BW_SESSION="..."`).
 Don't forget to lock afterwards (`bw lock`).